closedloop-technologies/autocomplete-sh/README.md

 # autocomplete-sh
-Large language model in the terminal!
-Less `--help` and `man` and more getting stuff done
+LLM autocomplete commands in the terminal!
+Less `--help` and `man` and more getting stuff done.

 ## Core Tasks